Aerocedi/SAMIS/README.md

 Now navigate to the the localhost address usually `http://127.0.0.1:8000`
 - The first page you will see is a SAMIS login (**Features to be updated in next realease)
 - Kindly navigate to `http://127.0.0.1:8000/dashboard`
-- You can begin by clicking *Start conversation* button
+- You can begin by clicking **Start conversation** button
-- Your drone should now start flying
+- Your drone should now start flying and show you some moves